BIFE: Better Interaction, Fewer Errors for Minute-Long Video Generation: Metrics.

 It tracks drift in motion magnitude/smoothness (pace and jitter).
 Long-sequence generators often change kinetic behavior over time; a low $\mathrm{VDE}_{\text{mot}}$ signals consistent dynamics without late-stage jitter or freezing.

 Let ${u}_t$ denote the optical flow between consecutive frames, and define the per-frame motion energy as $E({u}_t)=\|{u}_t\|_2$.
 Alternatively, one may compute a motion-smoothness score $s_t$ based on inter-frame differences.
-The chunk-level score is then
+The block-level score is then

 and the final penalty is

 \paragraph{VDE Aesthetic ($\downarrow$).}

 It measures drift in global visual appeal (composition, color harmony, lighting).
 In long videos, style can drift or collapse; low $\mathrm{VDE}_{\text{aes}}$ indicates sustained, coherent aesthetics along the timeline.